cyberboysumanjay/InstaFlask/README.md

 <img src="https://tinyimg.io/i/bPeUZu1.jpg" height="1600" width="500">

 --------------------
-You can also deploy it to Heroku in case you want your own version of InstaFetcher!
+You can also deploy it to Heroku in case you want your own version of InstaFlask!

 Just fork and click on "Deploy to Heroku Button"